ip2location/ip2location-nodejs/docs/source/index.md

 The database will be updated on a monthly basis for greater accuracy.

-The complete database is available at https://www.ip2location.com under Premium subscription package.
+The complete BIN database is available at https://www.ip2location.com under Premium subscription package.
-The free LITE database is available at https://lite.ip2location.com.
+The free LITE BIN database is available at https://lite.ip2location.com.

 ## Table of contents